CFC-Servers/cfc_notifications/README.md

 - `allowMultiple` - Determines if this notification can have >1 popup. (default: `false`)
 - `title` - Title text for a notification. (default: `"Notification"`)
 - `alwaysTiming` - When too many notifications are sent, some are hidden, if alwaysTiming is false, they will not decrease their time left while not visible. (default: `false`)
+- `extraHeight` - Provides additional height to the notification, useful for notifications with non-text components.

 ### Hooks
 Notifications support hooks for events.
 If the notification was created on the server, the first argument to every hook will be the player it came from.